Tech-at-DU/React-Redux-passwords-Tutorial/P02-Create-React-App/readme.md

 # Create the boilerplate React App

-The first step is to create a boiler plate react app.
+The first step is to create a boilerplate react app.
 React provides a command line tool: 'Create react App' that will do this for you.

 Follow the instructions [here](https://github.com/facebook/create-react-app).